deepeshx9/lenovo-yoga-slim7x-audio-linux/.github/README.md

 ## Fun Facts
 The Warning is from caution AND experience (see DEVLOG WiKi)

-The Insert button on the keyboard acts as a second power button on the Slim 7X
+The Insert button on the keyboard acts as a second power button (Novo boot menu) on the Slim 7X